 all peoples to their Saviour King;

 thou Corner-stone, who makest one,

 complete in us thy work begun: Refrain

 until the Son of God appear: Refrain

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
 This lecture, on Sunday 7 December 2014, was part of the Spirituality programme in the module Pastoral Formation (TH 8841) with part-time MTh students